Lynching of Phillip Gathers: Aftermath

 "Bud" Stevens, the black man who reported Gathers' presence at his home to the search party, was praised in local reporting as a model of "the negroes who are loyal to our best interests and common good and are willing to bring criminals to justice."
 The Bulloch County Sheriff collected reward money for Stevens from residents throughout the area.
 The Chicago Defender, a newspaper that campaigned against racial violence, accused Stevens of betraying his race by giving up Gathers to the lynch mob.

-A grand jury in October of that year considered charges against members of the lynch mob.
-Judge A.B.
-Lovett presided and pleaded with members of the grand jury to indict:Officers of the law representing the sovereignty of the state, flee from the mob.
-What a pitiable spectacle.
-The state, created by the people, in flight, pursued by its own creators.
-Lawlessness reigns supreme, the security of the law becomes a by-word to be scoffed at, constitutional guarantees are by force made vain and empty things.
-To justify such conduct some will say that the law is technical and too slow; that justice may miscarry, and punishment be not measurably imposed.
-Our civil laws are administered by our own people and we but indict ourselves.
-What assurance have any of you that with public passion sufficiently inflamed you may not be made a victim and your life the forfeit though you be stainless of crime.
-Let us not make a farce of this court.No one was ever convicted for the lynching.